No one can stop, will stop, or wants to stop this train, so let’s drive her off a cliff and see if she can fly!

 A dark turn that makes use of the underutilized Carrie by having her do what a yandere does best, with the ensuing tale being rather morbid by the fairly fluffy tone denoting the base game of Student Transfer, and naturally leading John to pursue drastic measures.
 Or a foray into magical exploration where Applemelon decides to explore a concept that I like to call identity rebirth, and results in the most creative application of John’s female alter ego, Jane, that I have seen in my exploits so far.
 One that offers an exceedingly adorable number of moments that showcases Applemelon’s aptitude with character writing, and his creativity with this subject matter.

-In fact, I would apply that same praise to every storyline on display in this Scenario, as they all feature a firm understanding of what made the base game so compelling, while retaining unique sensibilities and a creative ambition that went well beyond anything I would have expected.
-My only criticisms to offer pertain to the script itself, which could have used another editing pass, as I noticed a handful of assorted typos and wording issues, two things I personally know all too well.
-Other than that, Applemelon has proven himself to be a individual of many talents, as not only did he make the magnificence that is ZOEYQUEST, but he also made a pretty wonderful Scenario.
+In fact, I would apply that same praise to every storyline on display in this Scenario, as they all feature a firm understanding of what made the base game so compelling while retaining unique sensibilities and a creative ambition that went well beyond anything I would have expected.
+My only criticisms to offer pertains to the script itself, which could have used another editing pass, as I noticed a handful of assorted typos and wording issues, two things I personally know all too well.
+Other than that, Applemelon has proven himself to be an individual of many talents, as not only did he make the magnificence that is ZOEYQUEST, but he also made a truly wonderful Scenario.

 Meanwhile, ZeBeste, author of Library Antics, also said that he was not happy with parts of his Scenario and was working on an update specifically meant to coincide with this review.
 A move that I am personally quite humbled by, as I honestly would never expect my reviews to garner such attention from a Scenario writer, much less one who doubles as a member of the dev team.
 Sadly, he didn’t finish this update until October 9th, which was well beyond my deadline, meaning that I will not get to this Scenario until Part 4.